-Rather than dealing with a lengthy recovery period, nip this irksome injury in the bud and with these helpful tips to prevent shin splints!
+Don't deal with a lengthy recovery period — nip this injury in the bud with these helpful tips to prevent shin splints!

 - Build up slowly: One of the most common causes of shin splints is building up mileage too quickly, which puts extra stress on the muscles before they have adapted to the increased workload.
 Avoiding overload is one of the best ways to prevent shin splints.
 If you’re a new runner or you’re building up your mileage for a longer race, make sure to follow the “10% rule” and add your mileage on slowly.